 Ryosuke Nishioka was born on 24 July 1954 in Ondo-machi Oki-gun.
 He broke his neck when doing floor exercises during a gym lesson at the age of 17.
 He has since been unable to move his legs and has only minimal use of his arms.
-Subsequently he spent two years at a rehabilitation centre for the severely disabled, where he also started to paint with his mouth.
+Subsequently, he spent two years at a rehabilitation centre for the severely disabled, where he also started to paint with his mouth.
 In 1981, he received a scholarship from the Association.
-Since 1994 he has been associate member of the AMFPA.
+Since 1994 he has been an Associate Member of the AMFPA.
 The drawings for children created as illustrations for children’s books are an original series of works by Ryosuke Nishioka.